 “We implemented a natural gas hedging program for 2021 to further derisk our cash flow profile with a costless collar with a floor of $2.50,” Peterson stated.
 “We have hedged 530 million cubic feet a day, representing almost 40% of our domestic gas production.
 We continue to approach hedging on an opportunistic basis and may consider additional oil and gas hedges for future years.”

 Laredo Petroleum, Pioneer Natural Resources and Diamondback Energy had hedged significant amounts of their expected oil production against Brent benchmark prices.
 The calculated floor, in some cases, is also an actual price per barrel in a swaps contract.
 The distribution of the hedged volumes varied widely.
 Pioneer secured large volumes through three-way collars, only adding an extra ceiling to capture premiums for its 2021 settlements (short calls), according to the report.
-As of early November, Diamondback had hedges in place to providing downside protection on more than 50% of its expected 2021 oil production volumes at a weighted average price of $38.18.
+As of early November, Diamondback had hedges in place to provide downside protection on more than 50% of its expected 2021 oil production volumes at a weighted average price of $38.18.